DaRainbowWarrior/ETHack-CS/suidsudo.md

 # Exploiting SUID bits and programs with SUDO permissions

-The name of the game here is PE (Permission escalation)
+The name of the game here is PE (Permission escalation).
+Our goal is always to become root

+###